 Step Action Notes 1.
-From the course page, go to the Administration block.
-Under Course Administration, click Grades .
-In the Boost theme, click the course editing gear icon and click Gradebook Setup.
-This will open the Grader Report.
-By default, the display shows the View Grader Report display.
+From the course page, click on the Course Management button.
+Under the User Links heading, click Grades overview .
+This will open the Grader report .
+By default, the display displays the View tab.
 Other displays and functionality are available via tabs and settings on the page.
-2. On the Grader Report display, click the Setup tab.
-This will open the Gradebook Setup display.

-Step Action Notes 3.
-At the bottom of the page, click Add Grade Item.
-This will open a page with settings to add an item to the Gradebook.
-4. In the Item Name field, enter the item name.
-For example, "Attendance."
-5. Select the desired Grade Type from the dropdown field.
-For a manually added grade item, there are 4 grade types available: None-No grading used for this item Value-The grade is a numerical value with a minimum and maximum, such as 0-100.
+2. On the Grader report page, click the Setup tab.
+This will display the Gradebook setup page.
+3. At the bottom of the page, click the Add grade item button.
+This will open a page with settings to add an item to the gradebook.
+4. In the Item name field, type in the name for the grade item.
+For example, type "Attendance."
+5. Select the desired Grade type from the dropdown field.
+For a manually added grade item, there are 4 grade types available: Value-The grade is a numerical value with a minimum and maximum, such as 0-100.
 Scale-The grade is an item from a list, as selected in the Scale field on this page.
-Text-Feedback is provided but no grade is given.
+Text-Feedback is provided, but no grade is given.
 Moodle will include value and scale grade types in the grade aggregation.
 6. If you choose the Scale field, select the desired scale list.
+This field will only be active if Scale was selected for the Grade type .
+There are five options: Use no scale Separate and Connected ways of knowing Deficiente/Regular/Excelente Default competence scale Unsatisfactory, Satisfactory Access the setting for the various scale types by clicking the Scales tab.
-This field will only be active if "Scale" was selected for the Grade Type.
-There are two options available: Separate and Connected Ways of KnowingDeficiente/Regular/Excelente Additional scales can be added via the Scales tab, if desired.
-7. For the Maximum Grade field, enter the maximum number of points that can be given for this graded item.
-This field will only be active if "Value" was selected for the Grade Type.
-8. For the Minimum Grade field, enter the minimum number of points that can be given for this graded item.
-This field will only be active if "Value" was selected for the Grade Type.

-Step Action Notes 9.
-For the Hidden checkbox, click to check if you want the grade for this item to be hidden from the student.
-Checking this box will hide the grade for this item from students.
-The default behavior is to allow students to view all grades.
-You may also add a "hidden until" date if you would like to release grades only after grading is completed.
-The date fields are accessed by clicking the "Show More" link at the end of the Grade Item settings.
-10. For the Locked checkbox, click to check if you want to prevent automatic updating.
-11. Click Save Changes.
+Step Action Notes 7.
+For the Maximum grade field, enter the maximum number of points that can be given for this graded item.
+This field will only be active if Value was selected for the Grade type .
+8. For the Minimum grade field, enter the minimum number of points that can be given for this graded item.
+This field will only be active if Value was selected for the Grade type.
+9. Click the Hidden checkbox if you want the grade for this item to be hidden from the student.
+The default is to allow students to view all grades.
+You may also add a Hidden until date if you would like to release grades only after grading is completed.
+The date fields are accessed by clicking the Show more link at the end of the list of settings.
+10. If you want to prevent automatic updating by the related activity, click the Locked checkbox.
+11. If you want to prevent the weight from being automatically adjusted, click the Weight adjusted box.
+Checking this box allows you to type a number in the Weight field.
+This figure determines the relative value of multiple grade items in a category or course.
+12. Click Save changes.
 The new item is saved.
-The display returns to Gradebook Setup , where the new item is added to the table of graded items.
+The display returns to Gradebook setup page, where the new item has been added to the table of graded items.